eukaryo/ostle_solver/README.md

 - -t: execute unittests.
 - -s [n]: The total number of pieces is restricted to a phase with n or less.
 If not specified, n=10 (= complete analysis).

-When the program performs a retrograde analysis and/or bfs, it writes the results as text files.
+The program performs a retrograde analysis and/or bfs, and writes the results as text files.

 (each file is less than 50 MB, about 213 GB in total)